awsdocs/amazon-kendra-developer-guide/doc_source/hiw-data-source.md

 # Data sources<a name="hiw-data-source"></a>

 A *data source* is a location, such as an Amazon Simple Storage Service \(Amazon S3\) bucket, where you store the documents for indexing\.
-Data sources can be automatically synchronized with an Amazon Kendra index so that new, updated, or deleted documents in the source repositories are included in searches\.
+You can automatically synchronize data sources with an Amazon Kendra index so that new, updated, or deleted documents in the data source are also added, updated, or deleted in the index for searching on\.

 Supported data sources are:
 + Amazon S3 buckets
 + Confluence instances
 + Google Workspace Drives